Go with Ted

 2trains16C

-This is the Catalan Talgo in which ran until 2010 from Barcelona across the border, where it changed gauge, to Montpellier in France.
+Another international service – this is the Catalan Talgo in which ran until 2010 from Barcelona across the border, where it changed gauge, to Montpellier in France.
 It was discontinued when the high speed line opened.
 The train took four and a half hours, the high speed journey now takes three hours.
-The livery of the new LNER Azuma trains reminds us of this train.
+The livery of the LNER Azuma trains reminds us of this train.

 2trains15